Daniel-Avo/Total_Commander/README.md

 * Easy files menagment
 * Copying, moving, zipping files
 * Crating and deleting folders
-* With two screens you can easily
+* With two screens you can easily look through your files

 ## Idea